-The show chose not to deal with some of its most significant off-screen deaths.
-When long-time cast member Charita Bauer died in 1985, it took the show a year (after persistent audience demands) to write in an off-screen death for her character Bert in 1986.
-When Michael Zaslow had to be written off due to his affliction of ALS, a recast was unpopular with audiences and the character of Roger Thorpe was written off in 1997 to California, but audience demands persisted for a proper tribute especially after Zaslow's well-publicized death in 1998.
-Roger Thorpe was finally killed off in 2005 in an off-screen death.
-Similarly, soap legend Mary Stuart, who joined the show in 1996, passed away in 2002, and, in 2006, her character of Meta Bauer is still vacationing off screen in Nova Scotia.
+When long-time cast member Charita Bauer died in 1985, it took a year of persistent audience demands to write an off-screen death for her character Bert, in 1986.
+When Michael Zaslow left after developing ALS, the audience did not like the actor who was cast as his replacement.
+Roger Thorpe was written off in 1997, but audience demands persisted for a proper tribute, especially after Zaslow's well-publicized death in 1998.
+Roger Thorpe was finally killed off in 2005, off-screen.
+Soap legend Mary Stuart, who joined the show in 1996, died in 2002.
+In 2006, her character, Meta Bauer, was sent on a vacation to Nova Scotia.

-In 1989, Michael Zaslow, who was killed off as Roger Thorpe in 1980, was asked to return to GL to play Alan Spaulding after Alan's long-time portrayer Christopher Bernau died.
+In 1989, Michael Zaslow, who was killed off as Roger Thorpe in 1980, was asked to return to the show and play Alan Spaulding after Christopher Bernau died.
 Zaslow declined, saying he was too identified with the role of Roger.
-Because they wanted Zaslow back, producers chose to bring Roger back from the dead.
+Producers wanted Zaslow back so badly they brought Roger back from the dead.

-After she joined the show, Joan Collins made a comment in the press that the show planned to bring back the long-absent Roger Thorpe to do battle with her character Alexandra, Roger's ex-wife.
+After Joan Collins joined the show, she told the press that the show planned to bring back the long-absent Roger Thorpe to do battle with her character Alexandra, Roger's ex-wife.
 She slyly proclaimed "You won't believe who they hired to play him."
-Nothing was ever heard of this again.
+Nothing else was ever heard of it.

-In 2002, Joan Collins made a well-publicized stint as Alexandra Spaulding, the third actress to play the role, but was soon replaced by Marj Dusay, the second actress to play Alex after the first, Beverlee McKinsey, played her for seven years.
+In 2002, Joan Collins had a well-publicized stint as Alexandra Spaulding, the third actress to play the role.
+She was soon replaced by Marj Dusay, the second actress to play Alex after the first, Beverlee McKinsey, played her for seven years.
 Collins wanted to schedule her filming around her book promotion tour, but producers wanted Collins full-time.
-Collins playing Alexandra had a bit of soap opera irony: Alexis Carrington, the nasty character that made her famous on DYNASTY, was modeled after Iris Carrington, the nasty daytime character that made Beverlee McKinsey famous.
+Alexis Carrington, the Dynasty (1981) character that made her famous, was modeled after Iris Carrington, the character that made Beverlee McKinsey famous.